Sheepshead Bay, Brooklyn: Education

 Sheepshead Bay generally has a higher ratio of college-educated residents than the rest of the city as of 2018.
 A plurality of residents (47%) have a college education or higher, while 15% have less than a high school education and 38% are high school graduates or have some college education.
 By contrast, 40% of Brooklynites and 38% of city residents have a college education or higher.
 The percentage of Sheepshead Bay students excelling in math rose from 49 percent in 2000 to 66 percent in 2011, but reading achievement dropped from 54% to 52% during the same time period.

 Sheepshead Bay's rate of elementary school student absenteeism is about equal to the rest of New York City.
 In Sheepshead Bay, 16% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
 Additionally, 82% of high school students in Sheepshead Bay graduate on time, more than the citywide average of 75%.

 Schools

-Several public schools serve the community: James Madison High School; JHS 14 Shell Bank Intermediate School; The Bay Academy; and elementary schools P.S.194 PS 254, PS 206, and PS 52.
+Several public schools serve the community: James Madison High School; Abraham Lincoln High School, JHS 14 Shell Bank Intermediate School; The Bay Academy; and elementary schools P.S.194 PS 254, PS 206, PS 209, PS 225 and PS 52.
 Private schools in the area include St. Mark Catholic Academy, St. Edmund's School, and the Brooklyn Amity School.
 Kingsborough Community College of the City University of New York (CUNY) is nearby.
 The former Sheepshead Bay High School closed in 2016.